fingerskier/eulogia/Walt/public.md

+I am the potential Bill in a China shop.
+A bit weight and clumsy in most ways.
+Dad was an actual bull in a China ship.
+The myth busters did an episode where they ran bulls through a own with racks of dishes. it turns out those massive, strong animals are quite noble.

 Statistically speaking, 1 out of 1 of us will die;
 and 1 of us will be the next one.
 The question, in light of this, is- how then should we live?